Pell Promise Award

 Students enrolled prior to Fall 2014 will receive the 21st Century Scholarship Covenant to cover any additional unmet costs, including books, room, board, transportation and personal up to the amount of your financial need as defined by the Free Application for Federal Student Aid (FAFSA).

-- Be 21st Century Scholars Grant recipients and maintain that program’s requirements
+- Be 21st Century Scholarship Award recipients and maintain that program’s requirements

 - Begin enrollment as full-time freshmen at IU Bloomington for the fall semester immediately following their senior year of high school